-Off-label use refers to situations when a registered chemical is used in a manner that is not specified on the product label.
+Off-label use is when a registered chemical is used in a manner that is not specified on the product label, such as:

-Off-label use is intended to enable the use of agricultural chemicals in situations where extending label uses may be uneconomical for chemical companies (e.g. minor crops).
+Off-label use is intended to enable the use of agricultural and veterinary chemicals in situations where extending label uses may be uneconomical for chemical companies (for example, minor crops).

 Off-label use is prohibited when:

-The chemical is used in a way that the label specifically states must not be used in that way (e.g. 'DO NOT apply by air', unless a permit authorising that use has been issued by the APVMA.
+- the chemical is used in a way that the label specifically states must not be used in that way (for example, 'DO NOT apply by air'), unless a permit authorising that use has been issued by the APVMA

-An agricultural chemical is applied to an animal without a permit for that use granted by the APVMA or the use is by, or in accordance with the written instructions from a veterinary practitioner and the use is not prohibited.
+- an agricultural chemical is applied to an animal without a permit for that use granted by the APVMA or the use is by, or in line with the written instructions from a veterinary practitioner and the use is not prohibited

 Provided the constraints listed above are complied with, no permit is required to use chemicals off-label.

-To apply for a permit, an application must be submitted to the APVMA which includes field and laboratory data that supports the use on efficacy, safety and trade grounds.
+To apply for a permit, you must submit an application to the APVMA that includes field and laboratory data that supports the use on efficacy, safety and trade grounds.

 Permits for off-label use of 1080 and PAPP

-To use pest animal bait products containing PAPP or 1080 contrary to the Directions for the use of 1080 and PAPP pest animal bait products in Victoria, a section 25A permit from Agriculture Victoria is required.
+To use pest animal bait products containing PAPP or 1080 contrary to the Directions for the use of 1080 and PAPP pest animal bait products in Victoria, you must get a section 25A permit from Agriculture Victoria.

-For all other off-label uses of 1080 or PAPP, a permit from the APVMA is required.
+For all other off-label uses of 1080 or PAPP, you must get a permit from APVMA.